V-Mitch/track_ssm/README.md

 # Model 1:

-## Assumptions Model 1
+## Assumptions of Model 1

 -   First, I assume the state-space model is a Kalman Filter with linear emission and transmission functions.
-So this means that the $w_t$ and $v_t$ follow the normal distribution.\
+So this means that the $w_t$ and $v_t$ follow the normal distribution.
--   Next, I fill in the variance of measurement noise, $v_t$ with a rough approximation.\
+-   Next, I fill in the variance of measurement noise, $v_t$ with a rough approximation.
--   The tranmission noise or $w_t$ has it's mean and variance optimized with the tensorflow gradient function.
+-   The transmission noise or $w_t$ has it's mean and variance optimized with the tensorflow gradient function.
 (Automatic Differentiation) in such a way that minimizes the loss.
 -   Set $s_0$, the initial state as the average clocking for all athletes in all races in the database since 2020.
 This only includes elite athletes who have run a time below 10.30.
-It is universal and is not athlete-specific.\
+It is universal and is not athlete-specific.
 -   $\mu_w$ and $\sigma_w$ are optimized in such a way that minimizes the loss function.
-In this case, it is the negative log-likelihood function for the entire path of a single athlete.\
+In this case, it is the negative log-likelihood function for the entire path of a single athlete.
--   Fixing the parameter, $\beta = 1$ means that we can interpret the \* unobserved fitness level\* as the 100m clocking the athlete is capable of.\
+-   Fixing the parameter, $\beta = 1$ means that we can interpret the *unobserved fitness level* as the 100m clocking the athlete is capable of.
 -   $\sigma_v$"Naively fixing the randomness that can occur during any race as the average per-season deviation of the athletes in the database."

 Specifically, using standard notation: